robbintt/outlines/digests/spiral-dynamics-integral-audiobook.md

 - Author: Don Beck
 - Speaker: Don Beck

-I had to return this book because the author slowly breaks down until he can no longer perform complete sentences.
+I had to return this book because the author slowly rambles longer until he no longer performs complete sentences (perform because the author is the speaker).

 ## Trent's Summary